Marketing Management: What Is It and Why Does It Matter?

 Build relevant skills

-Your degree programme or apprenticeship should equip you with the technical skills you’ll need to work in a managerial position in marketing.
+Your degree programme or apprenticeship should equip you with the marketing skills you’ll need to work in a managerial position in marketing.
 These skills will likely include using content management systems (CMS), digital ad management skills, search engine optimisation (SEO), A/B testing, and web analytics.

 Personal skills necessary for marketing management include communication, project management, creativity, organisational skills, and problem-solving.
 You can build these relevant marketing management skills in a few ways: